pernecz-ky/hobby-projects/README.md

 | **Churn Prediction** | Data Science, Machine Learning, Python, Power BI | Complete (`main` branch) |

 | **Convolutional Neural Network** | Neural Networks, Python | On hold (`archive` branch) |

+I also have several projects I did as parts of IBM courses in the fields of data science and machine learning, all of which can be found in thir respective folders.